yuanqinong/Car-Parking-System/README.md

 - License plate recognition using EasyOCR
 - Support for image, video, and real-time webcam input
-- Storage of license plate numbers and check-in/check-out times in SQLite database
+- Storage of license plate numbers and check-in/check-out times in SQLite3 database
 - Calculation and display of parking fees

 ## Demo